-Aortic root surgery is a complex surgical procedure to treat dilation or aortic enlargement (aneurysm) of a section of the large blood vessel that carries blood from your heart to your vital organs (aorta).
-The aortic root is located near the junction of your aorta and your heart.
+Aortic root surgery is a procedure to treat an enlarged section (aneurysm) of the aorta.
+The aorta is the large blood vessel that carries blood from the heart to the body.
+The aortic root is located near where the aorta and the heart connect.

 Aortic root surgery care at Mayo Clinic

-- Woo YJ, et al. Overview of open surgical repair of the thoracic aorta. https://www.uptodate.com/contents/search.
-Accessed Sept.
-2, 2017.
+- Burke CR, et al. Overview of open surgical repair of the thoracic aorta. https://www.uptodate.com/contents/search.
+Accessed May 7, 2021.

 - Riggin EA.
 Allscripts EPSi.
 Mayo Clinic.
 March 3, 2021.